-For this tea loaf I used a combination of cake flour and semolina, which adds a toothsome texture, characteristic of many Middle Eastern bakes.
+For this tea loaf I used a combination of cake flour and semolina.
+The semolina adds a toothsomeness characteristic of many Middle Eastern bakes.
 So while it’s not strictly a Middle Eastern recipe, the semolina will transform it into something quite special.
 Seldom do I use all butter when baking.
-I prefer to divide the fat content between butter and a vegetable oil, such as coconut or olive oil.
-This cake however is all about the rich, buttery-yellow crumb, so it’s an all-butter bake.
-Adding blueberries to the batter and then on top, as well.
+I prefer to divide the fats between butter and oil.
+This cake however, is all about the rich buttery-yellow crumb, so it’s an all-butter bake.
+I’ve added blueberries to the batter and then on top, as well.
 Every baker needs a good loaf and this is a very good loaf.
 It’s fuss-free, un-flopable.
 I’d make it this weekend and serve it for Sunday tea.

 Blueberry semolina tea loaf with lemony drizzle